 This brief report provides a profile of IPE across Canada.
 Overall, we found that IPE remains very active in health and social service education across the country.
 IPE is offered as comprehensive programs, in courses, and as special events and workshops in colleges and universities in every province and territory in Canada.
-While mandatory for some professions, most IPE offerings we identified were optional for students.
-This may be because IPE is mandatory for the accreditation of a small number of health programs in Canada: medicine, nursing, pharmacy, physiotherapy, occupational therapy, and social work (Accreditation of Interprofessional Health Education [AIPHE]); whereas, our study identified significantly more programs than these six-health program that are involved in IPE across Canada.
+IPE is mandatory for some professions in Canada: medicine, nursing, pharmacy, physiotherapy, occupational therapy, and social work (Accreditation of Interprofessional Health Education [AIPHE]).
+We found that the majority of IPE offerings we identified were mandatory for students.
+Our study also identified significantly more programs than these six-health program that are involved in IPE across Canada, which is why about a quarter of IPE may be considered optional.